 - 500 ml Vegetable Stock

-- Gather and prepare your ingredients.
+- Get Prepped: Gather and prepare your ingredients.
 Preheat your oven to 200°C/400°F/gas mark 6 and boil the kettle.

-- Meanwhile, add the eggs to a small saucepan, carefully pour in the boiling water from the kettle, being careful not to pour the water directly onto the eggs (as they are more likely to crack) and boil the eggs for 6 minutes.
+- Boil: Meanwhile, add the eggs to a small saucepan, carefully pour in the boiling water from the kettle, being careful not to pour the water directly onto the eggs (as they are more likely to crack), and boil the eggs for 6 minutes.
 The egg whites should be set and have a runny yolk.
 For hard-boiled eggs, cook for a total of 9 minutes.
-Once cooked, submerge the eggs into ice-cold water to prevent them from continuing to cook from residule heat.
+Once cooked, submerge the eggs into ice-cold water to prevent them from continuing to cook from residual heat.

-- To serve, start by peeling the eggs and slice them in half.
+- Serve: To serve, start by peeling the eggs and slicing them in half.
 Pour the soup into bowls, dividing the pumpkin wedges equally between each bowl.
 Top with egg halves.
-I love to sprinkle with chopped coriander and sliced chilli for extra heat.
-But, pumpkin seeds would add a great crunch and dunking a wholemeal roti would be a real treat!
+I love to sprinkle with chopped coriander and sliced chili for extra heat.
+But, pumpkin seeds would add a great crunch, and dunking a wholemeal roti would be a real treat!

 - Category: Lunch, Soup